How to visualize flows in Experiments and Simulations?

 Smoke Dye in Wind Tunnel

 A wind tunnel has been used in many aerospace, automobile industries and laboratory in academia using the prototype of object.

-- Wind tunnel is useful to study and understand aerodynamics of aircraft and automobile.
+- A wind tunnel is useful to study and understand the aerodynamics of aircraft and automobile.
 In such cases, object is fixed and fluid flows over the object.

 - Probes are placed around the object to measure velocity and local pressure around the surface of body